Enter may refer to any of the following:

-1. Alternatively referred to as a Return key, when referring to a keyboard, the Enter key is used to send the cursor to the next line or execute a command or operation.
-Most full PC keyboards have Two Enter keys; one above the right Shift key and another on the bottom right of the numeric keypad.
+1. Alternatively known as a Return key, with a keyboard, the Enter key sends the cursor to the beginning of the next line or executes a command or operation.
+Most full-sized PC keyboards have two Enter keys; one above the right Shift key and another on the bottom right of the numeric keypad.

 Where is the Enter key on the keyboard?

-Below is an overview of a computer keyboard with the Enter keys highlighted in blue on the main keyboard as well as the numeric keypad.
+Below is an overview of a computer keyboard with the Enter keys highlighted in blue on the main keyboard and numeric keypad.

-In programs such as Microsoft Word when you press the Enter key it may move to the next paragraph instead of the next line.
+In programs such as Microsoft Word, when you press the Enter key, it may move to the next paragraph of the document instead of the next line.
 In these programs to go to the next line press the keyboard shortcut Ctrl+Enter instead of only Enter.

 What is the arrow on the Enter key?

-Sometimes referred to as an elbow arrow, the arrow on the Enter key is demonstrating what will happen when you press the key, which is moving the cursor down to the next line and to the left.
+Sometimes referred to as an elbow arrow, the Enter key arrow is what happens when you press the key.
+In other words, when you press Enter the text cursor moves down to the next line and to the left.

 2. In general, enter or entering refers to when data or information is being placed (inserted) into the computer.
 For example, when searching for something in a search engine like Google, you are entering a query or set of words to find more information.